mensonen/diameter/docs/guide/application.md

 [`Application`][diameter.node.application.Application]
 :   The most basic form of an application.
 Must be subclassed and contains two
-    methods, `handle_request`, which must be overridden, and `handle_answer`, which may be overriden, but is usually not necessary.
+    methods, `handle_request`, which must be overridden, and `handle_answer`, which *may* be overriden, but is usually not necessary.

-    The `Application` class simply calls eachs `handle_request` for each received diameter request in the main thread.
+    The `Application` class calls internally `handle_request` for each received diameter request in the main thread.
 It calls `handle_answer` for each answer that comes unexpected, i.e. without a request waiting for it.